Josef Lada – A Fight In A Tavern (1943)

 We stayed at a hotel called the Kozi Horka and just outside our door was a framed print of this drawing (above).
 I spent ages looking at all the detail that went into it – I absolutely loved it.
 I asked the hotel where I could get a copy but they had no idea.

 I took a photo of it.
-When I spoke to my ex-boss (the Bursar of a public school, no less) about my holiday the following week, he asked to see a copy of it as he was an ex-army guy and found stuff like this funny.
+When I went back to work the following week and spoke to my boss (the Bursar of a public school, no less) about my holiday the following week, he asked to see a copy of it as he was an ex-army guy and found stuff like this funny.
 I brought the photo in to show him, and never saw it again.

 From time to time I’ve tried to find it online and didn’t really know where to start.
 Last night at 3am I was laying awake in bed thinking “I wonder if I can find it now?”
 About 5 minutes later, I found it!
 It’s really weird how some things suddenly jump into your head.